Privileged Account Management Best Practices for Social Media Security

 Since social media credentials are typically deemed “low risk” because they don’t enable access to sensitive financial or customer data, security is typically lax, with no record or accountability for who is responsible for each post.
 Worse still, many companies have no idea who actually has access to their social media accounts and passwords at any given moment.

-Six ways to mitigate the risk of social media cyber attacks with privileged access security
+Six ways to mitigate the risk of social media cyber attacks with privileged access management

 - Securely store credentials.
 Improve social media security by protecting social media account credentials from account takeovers by storing passwords in a centralized, secure digital vault.
 This reduces the ability of an attacker or malicious insider to take control over the social media accounts.